Semana Santa (Holy Week) & Easter Featured in

 Semana Santa and Easter usually fall in late March and/or early April, depending on the year.
-The festivities in Spain begin on Palm Sunday (Domingo de Ramos) and last until Easter Monday (Lunes de Pascua), with the most dramatic and passionate parades held on Maundy Thursday and Good Friday.
+The festivities in Spain begin on Palm Sunday (Domingo de Ramos) and last until Easter Monday (Lunes de Pascua), with the most massive parades held on Maundy Thursday and Good Friday.
 The feast cultimates on Easter Sunday: after attending churches and religious processions, families gather to have special meals with Easter eggs, pork sausages, and Italian Easter bread.